• Skip to primary navigation

 Greek and Italian olive oils are popular in cooking.

-Its flavor adds depth to sauces and dressings.
+Its flavor improves sauces and dressings.

 Italian olive oil is smooth and delicate.